11: Using Xarray to look at Daymet precipitation around Mt. Rainier¶

 import rioxarray

 Most operations with rioxarray require a coordinate reference.
-In this case, we have a PROJ string that we got from the DayMet website, and coordinate reference information imbedded in the dataset.
+In this case, we have a PROJ string that we got from the DayMet website, and coordinate reference information embedded in the dataset.

 [44]: